mstksg/inCode/copy/entries/type-levels.md

 making a more type-safe `take :: Int -> [a] -> [a]`.
 We want to make sure that the result list has a length less than or equal to the input list.
 We need another "int" that can only be constructed in the case that the result length is less than or equal to the first length.
-This is often called a "proof" or a "witness".
+This called "proofs" or "witnesses", and act in the same role as `TypeRep`, `(:~:)`, etc. did above for our `Sigma` examples.

 We want a type `LTE n m` that is a "witness" that `n` is less than or equal to `m`.
 It can only be constructed for if `n` is less than or equal to `m`.
 For